FedSolutions/taag-quick-desk/docs/Deployment-Guide.md

 ![General](assets/DeployConfigApp-5.png)
 ## 5. Configure categories table with configuration app.

+The category table is used to configure the categories that will be used by the Help Desk app.
+Each category will allow you to setup an email address for the supporting team as well as the channel within a Team that messages will be posted when a user opens a ticket.
+The following steps will help you configure the categories table.

 1. Open the HD Configuration App from within Teams and click on **New Record**.

 ![New Record](assets/Config-HDCategories-1.png)